mb0/xelf-old/DESIGN.md

 To avoid checking the symbol in each environment the default resolution should do most of the heavy lifting.
 It should check if a symbol has a special prefix or is a path, and with that information select the appropriate environment from the whole ancestry of the current one.
 Environments need a a way to advertise special behaviour for this to work.
-Because interface calles where tested to be cheaper than type checks we add a method the environment, instead of using marker interfaces.
+Because interface calls where tested to be cheaper than type checks we add a method the environment, instead of using marker interfaces.
 We could expand the use of types for all expression elements to avoid type checking where the typed value is not required anyway.